DevHugoP/techCare/README.md

 # techCare

-This project is a technical test please to after downloading the project
+This project is a technical test

+after downloading the project

 - cd techCare